Nethra1619/Cartoon/Readme.md

 ## Customization

-Feel free to customize the `index.html` file and `IMG-20241002-WA0033.jpg` image to fit your needs
+Feel free to customize the `index.html` file and `IMG-20241002-WA0033.jpg` image to fit your needs.
+You can also modify the phrases in the JavaScript code to personalize the character’s speech.